28 February 2019

 “That was Francis Ford Coppula,” Carleton interjected.
 “Not even on the same scale.”

 My face froze for a moment.
-For the first time, I heard myself say it out loud: “I think the horse head scene was a warning to Hoffa.”
+For the first time, I heard myself say it out loud: “I think the horse head scene was a loud warning shouted to Hoffa from inside the biggest movie of our generation.”

 “He also lent it to the families to build Vegas casinos and New Orleans hotels.”
 I said.
 “But Coppula would have known about Hollywood and seen The Teamsters logo across the final screen of credits.
 The logo was two horses, Thunder and Lightening, from when the Teamsters drove horse waggons.
 They’re behind a huge, blue, ship’s steering wheel,” – my head cocked and I paused a brief moment – “or dharma wheel.
 It’s impossible to miss,” I nodded towards Carleton, “if you sit through all the film credits.”